Adolph Walter Rich: Manufacturer

-At the age of 17, Rich left Owasso to work as a peddler, factory hand, and eventually as a traveling salesman of eyeglasses.
+At the age of 17, Rich left Owosso to work as a peddler, factory hand, and eventually as a traveling salesman of eyeglasses.
 In 1863 he became a naturalized United States citizen.
 In 1865, he arrived in Milwaukee, Wisconsin and began an optical business, which soon failed.
 He then began the manufacture and sale of ladies' goods, particularly hoop skirts.
 Within six years the firm had grown to 300 employees.
 From 1874 to 1893 he worked in partnership with Lewis Silber, doing business as A.W.
 Rich and Company with their store located. on Broadway in Milwaukee.
 The firm handled a complete line of ladies' goods.
 Rich also continued as a manufacturer, increasingly specializing in the production of shoes.
 The A.W.
 Rich Shoe Company manufactured a wide range of footwear products.
 Perhaps their best-known project was Wigwam slippers.
 Which were available in black, chocolate, tan and wine colors for $10.
 He was eventually granted several patents for shoe design.
 By the 1880s he employed 800 workers and produced 2,500 pairs of shoes a day.
 The factory was located in a massive brick building at the corner of Reed and Water Streets in Milwaukee; the building survives and is now listed on the National Register of Historic Places.
 Another manufacturing enterprise was the Cream City Clothing Company begun in 1883.